-At the start of fiscal year 2016, CIS' endowment fund was invested in commingled private investment vehicles: a Multi-Strategy Equity Fund and a Multi-Strategy Bond Fund.
-These investments are not publicly traded; their fair value is based on CIS' pro-rata share of the net asset value of the respective funds at the balance sheet date.
-During 2016, CIS' endowment was transferred to another investment firm and invested in equity, US fixed income, and alternative assets comprised of hedge funds, real estate & infrastructure, and hard assets.
-A portion of the hedge fund holdings are not publicly traded; their fair value is based on CIS' pro-rata share of the respective funds at the balance of the fair value of the net asset value of the respective funds, real estate & infrastructure, and hard assets.
-A portion of the hedge fund holdings are not publicly traded; their fair value is based on CIS' pro-rata share of the net asset value of the respective funds at the balance sheet date, which are based on the fair value of the net asset value of the respective fund.
+During 2017 and 2018, CIS's endowment was invested in equity, US fixed income, and alternative assets comprised of hedge funds, real estate & infrastructure, and hard assets.
+A portion of the hedge fund holdings are not publicly traded; their fair value is based on CIS' pro-rata share of the net asset value of the respective funds at the balance sheet date, which are based on the fair value of the underlying securities held by each respective fund.
 These investments measured at fair value using the net asset value per share (or its equivalent) practical expedient have not been classified in the fair value hierarchy.

 These alternative investments are open-ended funds that offer subscription and redemption options to investors.
 Subscription provisions are monthly, and redemption provisions vary by fund (monthly, quarterly, or semi-annually) and require up to 95 business day written notice prior to execution.
-As of September 30, 2017 and 2016, there were no unfunded commitments related to these investments.
+As of September 30, 2018 and 2017, there were no unfunded commitments related to these investments.